-Q1: When did you decide that you wanted to be a librarian?
+Q1: When did you decide that you wanted to be a librarian, and why?

 Do you know of a library or library person deserving of some recognition?